tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 - 100% reliability

 **Action Items**:
-1. Start pilot within 30 days
+1. Evaluate your current document pipeline
-2. Plan 6-month migration
+2. Test ViT models on your documents
-3. Realize benefits by year-end
+3. Plan for the future

 **Notes**: The technology is proven, the benefits are clear, the time is now.